ABBA Voyage: How to get tickets

 Alongside their tour, ABBA are also set to release their first album in forty years

-There are still tickets available for the ABBA Voyage concert series that premiered in London last night.
+There are still tickets available for the ABBA Voyage concert series that premiered in London last week.

 ABBA Voyage sees the band represented on stage by digital avatars performing all their classic hits such as “Dancing Queen” and “Gimme Gimme Gimme”.